Charlotte, Grand Duchess of Luxembourg: Abdication and later life

 On 12 November 1964, she abdicated in favour of her son Jean, who then reigned until his abdication in 2000.

-Charlotte died at Schloss Fischbach on 9 July 1985, from cancer.
+Charlotte died at Fischbach Castle on 9 July 1985, from cancer.
 She was interred in the Ducal Crypt of the Notre-Dame Cathedral in the city of Luxembourg.

 A statue of the Grand Duchess is in Place Clarefontaine in the city of Luxembourg.

 Marriage and children

 On 6 November 1919 in Luxembourg, she married Prince Felix of Bourbon-Parma, a first cousin on her mother's side.
 (Both Charlotte and Felix were grandchildren of King Miguel of Portugal, through his daughters Maria Anna and Maria Antonia, respectively).
 With the marriage, their lineal descent was raised in style from Grand Ducal Highness to Royal Highness.